gholler-sopra/wrangler/wrangler-docs/directives/parse-as-avro-schema.md

 ```

 The `<column>` is the name of the column whoes values will be decoded using
-the schema defined in [Schema Registry](../service/schema-registry.md)
-registered with id `<schema-id>`.
-Optionally a specific `<version>` of
-registered schema can be specified.
+the provided schema.

 ## Usage Notes

-The PARSE-AS-XML directive efficiently parses and represents an XML document using an
+The PARSE-AS-AVRO-SCHEMA directive efficiently parses and represents an avro message using an
-in-memory structure that can then be queried using other directives.
+structure that can then be queried using other directives.